ealopera/GWAS_UMCG_HPC/SAIGEgds/README.md

 ### Trait type

-If the target phenotype (`pheno`) represents a binary phenotype (e.g. a disorder, having red natural hair colour), the trait type should be 'binary'.
+If the target phenotype (`pheno`) represents a binary phenotype (e.g. a disorder, having red natural hair colour), the trait type (`trait_type`) should be 'binary'.
 If the phenotype represents a continuous / quantitative phenotype (e.g. height, educational attainment, platelet concentration), the trait type should be 'quantitative'.